mbicknese/writings/posts/2017-07-26_The-professional-clickbait.md

 It is kind of the same for picking blog posts or articles to read.
 My twitter feed is cramped with "Why true developers use Nuxt", "How to combine XDebug, PhpStorm and Docker!", etc. So I read them, update my knowledge and start using my new learned skills in the real live.

+But more and more often I find myself reading an article, reaching the end and
+thinking: This hasn't thought me anything, at all!
+Short lame articles with interesting titles.
+Sounds familiar?
+The clickbait!